 October is almost here and that means it’s Domestic Violence month.
-Since most women’s domestic violence organizations not only conveniently neglect to include men who are targets of intimate partner violence, but also deliberately misinform the public about the true nature of DV, Shrink4Men and AVoiceForMen will join forces once again to shed light on the other 50% of domestic violence victims.
+Since most women’s domestic violence organizations not only neglect to include men who are targets of intimate partner violence, but also misinform the public about domestic violence, I’ll once again attempt to shed light on the other 50% of domestic violence victims.

 According to RADAR (Respecting Accuracy in Domestic Abuse Reporting), less than 10% of the United States OVW’s (Office of Violence Against Women) funding is used to help male victims.
 A big part of the problem lies in the very names of the OVW and the VAWA.
 “Violence against women” is exclusionary and ignores half of all domestic violence victims.

 The U.S. Department of Justice refuses to fund research about male victims of domestic violence.
 On page 6 of the DOJ’s solicitation for proposals on intimate partner violence and stalking, they have a section that explicitly states what kind of projects they will not fund, including:

 Proposals for research on intimate partner violence against, or stalking of, males of any age.

 With the lack of services and funding and the refusal of the DOJ and the CDC to approve and fund research on male victims of domestic violence and sexual assault, many people might come to believe that these issues are not a problem for men and boys.